RichardMidnight/sd/README.md

 # sd - Raspberry Pi image maker

- - Easily make shrunk images of your Raspberry Pi.
+ - Easily make compressed images of your Raspberry Pi.

  - Easily restore images to an SD card.